OffchainLabs/nitro/docs/inside-arbitrum-nitro/inside-arbitrum-nitro.md

 Not all nodes will choose to do this.
 Because the rollup protocol doesn’t decide what the chain will do but merely confirms the correct behavior that is fully determined by the inbox messages, a node can ignore the rollup protocol and simply compute for itself the correct behavior.
 For more on what such nodes might do, see the [Full Nodes](#full-nodes) section.

-Being a validator is permissionless--anyone can do it.
 Offchain Labs provides open source validator software, including a pre-built Docker image.
+The underlying protocol supports permissionless validation, i.e.,--anyone can do it.
+(Currently on Arbitrum One, validators/stakers are whitelisted; see ["mainnet beta status"](../mainnet-beta.md)).

 Every validator can choose their own approach, but we expect validators to follow three common strategies.